near/bos-web-engine/README.md

-# BOS Web Engine R&D
+# React on Chain R&D

-The BOS Web Engine (BWE) is an experimental runtime/rendering layer aimed at replacing the Discovery VM with a full-featured React(or Preact) environment which would enable access to the greater web ecosystem including NPM dependencies.
+React on Chain (f.k.a.
+BOS Web Engine or BWE) is an experimental framework aimed at replacing the NEAR BOS VM with a full-featured React(or Preact) environment which would enable access to the greater web ecosystem including NPM dependencies.
 It is an R&D effort lead by Pagoda and will be considered for production usage once our GitHub [issues tagged as `P0 - Release requirement`](https://github.com/near/bos-web-engine/issues?q=is:open+is:issue+label:%22P0+-+Release+requirement%22) are completed.

-**Developers who have created components on the Discovery VM should expect a reasonable migration effort to make their components compatible with BWE once it launches.
+**Developers who have created components on BOS should expect a reasonable migration effort to make their components compatible with RoC once it launches.
 See _"Will BWE be backwards compatible with existing VM components?"_ in the [FAQ](#FAQ) section for more info**

 Some core goals:
 - ability to import npm packages